selivan/elastalert-docker/README.md

 ## Running

 Executable name (one of `elastalert|elastalert-create-index|elastalert-test-rule`) should be the first parameter, `--config /opt/config/elastalert_config.yaml` option is always present and other parameters are passed as they are.

+I suggest to invoke `docker run` with `--init` option, that will properly forward signals and reap zombie processes.